CelsoPassosdev/Pagina-em-HTML-com-tags-aprendidas/README.md

 # Pagina-em-HTML-com-tags-aprendidas
-Este é um desafio de apendizado do qual é criado apensas com as tags do HTML.
+Este é um desafio de apendizado do qual é criado apenas com as tags do HTML5.